PerformanceHorizonGroup/csv-split/README.md

 # csv-split

-csv-split is a simple utility that can parse and break up large CSV files into smaller peices, with various options on how it does that.
+csv-split is a simple utility that can parse and break up large CSV files into smaller pieces, with various options on how it does that.

 ----
 # Compiling